bytecodealliance/jco/README.md

 ## Overview

-JCO is a fully native JS tool for working with the emerging [WebAssembly Components](https://github.com/WebAssembly/component-model) specification in JavaScript.
+`jco` is a fully native JS tool for working with the emerging [WebAssembly Components](https://github.com/WebAssembly/component-model) specification in JavaScript.

 Features include: